dr0i/ESP32/README.md

 ### MH-Z14A CO2-Sensor
 See https://github.com/rafalmag/ESP32-MH-Z14A

 Read the MH-Z14A CO2-Sensor.
-That was hard - I got some plausible, but very round measure (either 410 ppm or 430 ppm) around 12 times, after which I got permanently 5000 ppm and sometimes -1 .
+That was hard - even after I got some first plausible, but very round measures (either 410 ppm or 430 ppm) around 12 times, these went away and were permanently 5000 ppm and sometimes -1 .
 5000 ppm happens to be the  maximum of the sensors measuring capacity.
 That's also the value written to output after the sensor is booted.